Rose Roque

 She interned for the Los Angeles Mayor in 2005 and worked in several successful political campaigns.
 She trained in Culinary Arts and earned a degree in Political Science with an International Affairs concentration from University of California in Riverside.
 She also studied photography under Peter Holzhauer, a Los Angeles-based photographer.

-Following the passing of her mother, Rose continued working in Real Estate in Los Angeles to support her two younger sisters, later becoming a California-licensed sales agent after relocating to the Bay Area.
+Following the passing of her mother in January 2012, Rose continued working in Real Estate in Los Angeles to support her two younger sisters, later becoming a California-licensed sales agent after relocating to the Bay Area.

-Today, Rose creates predominantly acrylic abstract paintings with her daughter Alexa Bruckback, who is also an artist and a poet in her own right, in their home studio in North Oakland.
 On September 2023, the historic San Francisco Women Artists organization, whose founders helped Frida Kahlo launch her first solo exhibit, welcomed Rose as a member.
-There, both Rose and Alexa had a successful month-long art exhibition where both artists' paintings sold.
+There, both Rose and her daughter Alexa had a successful month-long art exhibition where both artists' paintings sold.

 Follow Rose on Instagram